 - Repeat until finished.

 Now wash the rest of your coins, one at a time, following Steps 5 through 8 carefully.
-If you run across a coin that needs to soak for awhile to get clean, put it in the tub of water off to the side, so you don't accidentally ding it with another coin you are working on.
+If you run across a coin that needs to soak for a while to get clean, put it in the tub of water off to the side, so you don't accidentally ding it with another coin in the tub.

 - Store your coins.